 Please check back regularly as we will post more information about our scholarship schemes as soon as it is available.

 The earnings threshold at which student loans become repayable is £21,000 per year.
 You would become liable to start repaying the loans after the April after you complete your course.
 If you earn less than £21,000 you will not be liable to make any repayments.

 Once you are required to make repayments, you will pay 9% of the earnings above £21,000 – so a graduate earning £25,000 per year will be liable to pay £360 over the year, or £30 a month.
-The amount of the repayment is £45 per month lower than for students who start courses before September 2012.
 The rate of interest charged on the loans when they are being repaid will also increase as graduate earnings increase.
 A graduate earning less than the repayment threshold of £21,000 will be charged interest equivalent to the rate of inflation.
 Graduates with a higher income will be charged a higher rate of interest on a sliding scale, up to a maximum level of inflation plus 3%.
 Loans are repaid over a maximum period of 30 years.

 Your fees will be the same as those above but you will not qualify for any help from the Government for either tuition fees or living costs and you will not qualify for either a National Scholarship or a Kingston Scholarship.

 The tuition fees will be the same as for students from England but you will be able to apply for the package of student finance available to students from the Welsh Assembly Government, Scottish Government or Northern Ireland Executive (depending on where you come from).